kanidm/kanidm/book/src/developers/designs/application_passwords.md

 to have standardised ways to integrate with Kanidm to allow that application to interact and trust Kanidm's authentication results.

-For web based applications we offer Oauth2/OIDC.
-For Linux machines we offer a Kanidm specific HTTPS channel for identifying users (UNIX integration).
+For web based applications we offer OAuth2/OIDC.
+For Linux machines we offer a Kanidm-specific HTTPS channel for identifying users (UNIX integration).
 Currently, for applications that don't support other protocols we offer an LDAPS gateway that allows users to bind using their UNIX password.